 We are on track to achieve operational financial sustainability during 2023/24.
-However, we still do not have a multi-year capital funding agreement.
+While we welcome the capital funding agreement for 2024/25, we still do not have a multiyear capital funding agreement.
 Without this, it makes it more difficult to accurately forecast our costs and can make things more expensive.